Data-Hackathon/abandoned-moose/README.md

-abandoned-moose
+Abandoned Moose
 ===============

-This repository contains the server for the DataMayHack 2013
+This repository contains the server and client for the DataMayHack 2013